Who We Are

 The Christian Life – We talk about what it really means to “follow” Jesus.
 We teach how we are called to love others unconditionally, do what’s right even when it’s hard, and to value different things than the rest of the world.
 We talk about how faith isn't only knowledge and understanding of God, but that it should cause us to live our lives differently.
 There are temptations, trials, and negative influences all around us.
 We talk about how we can respond to those things as believers.

-The Body – We talk about the “body” of Christ (The Church), what it is, its importance, and the role it plays in our lives and in the world.
-We share how Christian community offers us friendships, encouragement, instruction, accountability and a means to serve others.
-We emphasize how God has gifted each of us uniquely, and how we can all contribute in meaningful ways.
-We also challenge our campers to seek out a way to plug into a Christian community back at home.
+Christian Community – We talk about the value of Christian community or church.
+We share how Christian community offers us a place to worship God with others, make valuable friendships, find encouragement, receive instruction, be held accountable, and be challenged to love and serve others.
+We emphasize how God has gifted each of us uniquely, and how we can all contribute to a community like this in meaningful ways.
+We challenge our campers to seek out a way to plug into a Christian community back at home.

 We also spend time remembering important takeaways from our time together and we talk about the “spiritual high” that campers might be experiencing.
 We clarify that campers don’t need camp to feel this way – that true fulfillment comes simply from living life the way Christ calls us to live.
 We give encouragement for the transition back home and we talk about practical things campers can do to stay true to the commitments they may have made while they were here.